ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 tree shaking (dead code elimination) as a core feature.
 This is why Babel uses it instead of Webpack.

-### Flow and Babel
+### The use of Flow in Babel

 If we take a look at the previous tasks there is an option to `build-no-bundle` which does not use Rollup.
 It uses `babel()` which is a tool, called `gulp-babel`, created [to integrate Babel and Gulp](https://github.com/babel/gulp-babel/tree/v7-maintenance).
 `gulp-babel` uses `@babel/core` to transform the given code.
 [So Babel compiles itself](https://en.wikipedia.org/wiki/Bootstrapping_(compilers))?
-If we check Babel's 7.10 configuration file ([babel.config.js](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/pablo-tfg/babel.config.js)) we can see the following:
+If we check Babel's 7.10 configuration file ([babel.config.js](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/pablo-tfg/babel.config.js#L98-L112) we can see the following:

 ```js
     // More configuration